youyanggu/covid19_projections/about.md

 #### Fall Wave

 *Note: We currently do not explicitly model school reopenings.
 This is a situation we will continue to monitor.
-We believe it is possible that we will see an increase in infections due to school reopenings, but it is unclear to what extent this will translate to deaths.*
+We believe it is possible that we will see an increase in infections due to school reopenings, but it is unclear to what extent this will translate to deaths.
+Furthermore, unlike state reopenings, schools have shown a willingness to shut down after the first instances of an outbreak.
+This limits the potential for exponential growth that are typically needed to sustain a large outbreak.*

 The future is uncertain, and many things can happen between now and fall that will change the trajectory of this epidemic.
 While we believe a September increase in deaths is [unlikely](https://twitter.com/youyanggu/status/1271395005219745792), we do think it is possible that the rate of transmission may increase as we head towards winter.
 We currently assume a 0-0.4% daily increase in the transmission rate (R_t) starting in the fall (September).
 Because this value is still too early to learn, we randomly sample this value from a triangle distribution in our simulations.
 This results in a wider confidence interval to account for the increased uncertainty.
 This assumption is subject to change as we get closer to the date.